Velocity effects slightly mitigating the quantumness degradation of an Unruh-DeWitt detector: Velocity effects on the duality relation

 \subsection{Quantum interferometric circuit}

+One indirect strategy for probing the properties of a physical system consists in the implementation of a quantum scattering circuit, which exploits quantum interferometry~\cite{Ramsey1950} to extract information about a specific subsystem by analyzing the measurable properties of an auxiliary probe.
+Quantum scattering circuits have found a wide range of applications, including tests of the Leggett--Garg inequality~\cite{souza2011scattering}, the measurement of correlation functions in simulations of the Fano--Anderson model~\cite{Negrevergne2005Liquid}, the determination of discrete Wigner functions~\cite{Leonhardt1995, miquel2002interpretation}, and the experimental reconstruction of work distributions~\cite{Batalhao2014}, among others.
+Such a circuit is characterized by a controlled interaction between a single qubit, which acts as a probe, and the system under investigation.

-In this section, we investigate the quantum scattering circuit.
+In this section, we investigate the quantum scattering circuit (see a schematic representation in Fig. ~\ref{Fig setup1}).
 The circuit is structured as follows: initially, a single qubit is prepared in a well-defined initial state.
 Subsequently, the application of the first Hadamard gate transforms the qubit into a coherent superposition.
 Thereafter, a phase accumulation takes place through the action of the phase-shift gate $\hat{\alpha}$.
 Following this step, the unitary operator $\hat{\mathcal{U}}$ [Eq.~(\ref{U})] induces a linear interaction, in a controlled manner, between the detector and the quantum field.
 Finally, the qubit is subjected to a second Hadamard operation, after which projective measurements on the system are performed.

 In this configuration, the qubit utilized within the quantum interferometric circuit is initially described by the density operator $\hat{\rho}^{\mathrm{g}}_{D,I} = |g\rangle \langle g|$.
 Applying the first Hadamard gate to the initial state causes a superposition in it.
 During the evolution between the two Hadamard gates, the probability amplitudes associated with the qubit’s internal states undergo phase accumulation.
 In particular, the acquired phase is introduced by the phase-shift gate $\hat{\alpha}$ when the qubit is prepared in the excited state $|e\rangle$, i.e. $\hat{\alpha} = \frac{1}{\sqrt{2}}\,\text{diag}(1, \e^{i\alpha})$, and we have